Trees of Fulham Cemetery

 Water points and benches

-The paths layer also shows the location of water points and benches.
+The paths layer also shows the location of water points, benches, and structures.

 Lost trees